 Rosemary Claire Smith writes science fiction and fantasy stories that showcase her interests in dinosaurs, folklore, mythology, genetic engineering, and aliens.
 She draws on her background as a trowel-wielding archaeologist, reformed lawyer, and keen observer of contemporary society.
 Her other interests include ballroom dancing, abstract photography, foil fencing, and astronomy.
+Her interactive fiction role-playing game, T-Rex Time Machine is now available.

 Rosemary is a member of the Science Fiction Writers of America (SFWA), and attended the Clarion Writers’ Workshop, as well as Taos Toolbox, Paradise Lost, and Launchpad Astronomy Workshop.
 Her fondness for writers’ workshops seems likely to continue.